 - The database table contains a very large number of rows and the storage type column store provides better compression.

 - The database table has a full text index.

 - The database table contains table fields with HANA data types that are supported only by the storage type column store.

-For more detailed explanation please refer standard SAP documentation
+For a more detailed explanation please refer to standard SAP documentation

 - The database table is used mainly for frequent single row accesses.

 This is the only setting possible for pooled tables and cluster tables.
 As there is no point in specifying a fixed storage type.